jpenren/thymeleaf-ui-dialect/README.md

 Themes
 --------

-Any component has an html template with some Thymeleaf functions, these templates are located under `templates/ui/[theme]/components`.
+Any component has an html template with some Thymeleaf logic, these templates are located under `templates/ui/themes/[theme]/[class-name]-component`.

-The default theme is bs4 (Bootstrap 4)
+The default theme is `default` based on Bootstrap 4.

 Custom components